Deputy Managing Editor

 Other investigations have shed light on employees required to fight for workers’ compensation amid the pandemic; state officials neglecting oversight of the troubled MBTA; and predatory investors in affordable housing.

 Prior to WBUR, Healy worked at the Boston Globe, where she was twice a member of the award-winning Spotlight Team.
 She was part of the investigative series and podcast, “Gladiator: Aaron Hernandez and Football Inc.” and was on the team that wrote Debtors’ Hell, a Pulitzer finalist.

-While at the Globe, she worked in the Business section for nearly a decade covering the financial beat and reporting on major stories such as the financial crisis and numerous frauds.
-She also investigated the transit system’s pension fund and the abuse of immigrant domestic workers, among other stories.
+While at the Globe, she covered the financial beat for nearly a decade.
+She investigated the transit system pension fund, losses at the Harvard endowment and the abuse of immigrant domestic workers, among other stories.